ajcr/ajcr.github.io/_posts/2022-7-16-figurine-figuring.md

 The original puzzle asks for the value of $\mathop{\mathbb{E}}[\text{M}_{12}]$.

-It's clear that this value will be between 0 (we draw the partridge on our fist turn) and 12 (we manage to draw all 12 drummers before we draw the partridge).
+It's clear that this value will be between 0 (we draw the partridge on our first turn) and 12 (we manage to draw all 12 drummers before we draw the partridge).

 It's also clear that there are $78!$ (more than $10^{115}$) possible draws of all figurines, so attempting any brute-force solution is a non-starter.